Level 5 Cert Ed in Post-Compulsory Education and Training

 The course provides a variety of content and experience which will give you a range of skills and knowledge in the Further Education and Training sector.
-The course has been validated against the Professional Standards published by the Education and Training Foundation in 2014 and updated in 2022.
+The course has been validated against the Professional Standards introduced by the Education and Training Foundation in 2014 and updated in 2022.
 The course will be delivered in the first year on Wednesday mornings and in the second year on Wednesday afternoons.
 In addition, you will need to undertake 2-3 hours teaching per week (a minimum of 100 hours over the 2 year programme), this can be paid or voluntary and the College may be able to support you in finding a placement within its curriculum areas.
 The course consists of the following modules: